-In his words, "genetic epistemology attempts to explain knowledge, and in particular scientific knowledge, on the basis of its history, its sociogenesis, and especially the psychological origins of the notions and the operations upon which it is based".
+In his words, "genetic epistemology attempts to explain knowledge, and in particular scientific knowledge, based on its history, its sociogenesis, and especially the psychological origins of the notions and the operations upon which it is based".
 These notions and operations are drawn in large part from common sense so that their origin can shed light on their significance as knowledge of a somewhat higher level.